LionsWrath/blog/about.md

-HackBrazil was a (in the time) one month long hackathon that our team of three, with the project [InVisum](https://github.com/LionsWrath/invisum-api), a prototype for a large scale database syncronization and processing system, got to the top 5 projects of more than 300, presenting them in Boston at the [Brazil Conference](https://www.brazilconference.org/).
+HackBrazil was a (in the time) one month long hackathon that our team of three, with the project [InVisum](https://github.com/LionsWrath/invisum-api), a prototype for a large scale database syncronization and processing system, got to the top 5 projects, presenting them in Boston at the
+[Brazil Conference](https://www.brazilconference.org/).
 Brazil Conference is a annual conference realized at Harvard and MIT to promote discussion between brazilian leaders and representatives of Brazil's diversity.